kazurayam/KS_RunConfigurationModifier/docs/index.md

-# A utility class that modifies the RunConfiguration in Katalon Studio project
+# A utility class that modifies the RunConfiguration class in Katalon Studio project

 ## Problem to solve